It was early Spring, 1998, Glastonbury, England.

 I urged her to be open to the possibility of the hen’s health improving.
 I urged her to keep in mind that at any moment she felt pity, it was absolutely essential for her to quickly shift from pity for the hen, to instead, empower the hen with feelings of confidence and well-being.
 (Here’s how to do that.)

-Yesterday, I saw the woman posted on FB that the hen was improving.
+The woman later posted on FB that the hen was improving.